Questions about the new Real Estate Education Programs

 Learners must complete all required program components, including all courses, examinations and simulation sessions, as outlined on the learning path.

-Will you be required to pass the new Humber College Real Estate Salesperson program?
+Are learners required to pass the new Humber College Real Estate Salesperson program?

 Where is the main Humber campus offering the Real Estate Salesperson Program?